Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 5th level spell: `dice: 8d10`damage, and 15 ongoing damage; 15 ongoing on a miss.

-7th level spell: 3d4 x 10 damage, and 25 ongoing damage; 25 ongoing on a miss.
+7th level spell: `dice: 3d4*10` damage, and 25 ongoing damage; 25 ongoing on a miss.

-9th level spell: 5d4 x 10 damage, and 40 ongoing damage; 40 ongoing on a miss.
+9th level spell: `dice: 5d4*10` damage, and 40 ongoing damage; 40 ongoing on a miss.

 #### Blur